 7. Maze Bar / 100 Roof Bar

-Even though this city is a calm and tranquile and the majority of the places from the list of the best things to do in Dalat is to be visited by day or early evening, this one is to be enjoyed at night.
+Majority of the places from the list of the best things to do in Dalat should be visited by day or early evening.
+Opposite this one is to be enjoyed at night.
 After a day of sightseeing you might want to relax with some drinks in a nice bar.

 Well, this one is not just a regular bar – it is a bar designed as a maze or labyrinth of tunnels and underground rooms.